 Each year Brand Finance values over 5,000 of the world’s biggest brands.
 The top 50 most valuable and strongest South African brands have been published in the Brand Finance South Africa 50 report annually since 2013.

-The Brand Finance Africa team will be joined by Michael Avery, Business Anchor at South Africa’s Classic FM, to discuss the findings of this year's study.
+The Brand Finance Africa team was joined by Michael Avery, Business Anchor at South Africa’s Classic FM, to discuss the findings of this year's study.

-The interactive webinar will also explore the theme ‘The Benefits of South African Brands to the Economy’, as we take a closer look at the relationship between South Africa's most valuable brands and the nation's soft power.
+The interactive webinar also explored the theme ‘The Benefits of South African Brands to the Economy’, as we took a closer look at the relationship between South Africa's most valuable brands and the nation's soft power.

-Follow @BrandFinance on Twitter and send us your questions and comments using the hashtag #BFSA50.
+Follow @BrandFinance on Twitter and send any questions and comments using the hashtag #BFSA50.

 |14:00 - 14:05 SAST||Introduction by Jeremy Sampson, Managing Director, Brand Finance Africa|

 |14.05 – 14.15 SAST||Announcement of Brand Finance South Africa 50 Report Findings by Ben Baigrie, Senior Analyst, Brand Finance|